New River Online > Faculty Academy on Instructional Technology

 Audience

-1. The primary audience should be the New River faculty (full-time and part-time).
+1. The primary audience is our own New River faculty (both full-time and part-time).

 3. All campuses should be involved.

-4. Invited sessions would be helpful for “rounding out” the schedule and for establishing broader participation.
-Keynote speaker(s) should be invited.
+4. Invited sessions are helpful for “rounding out” the schedule and for establishing broader participation.
+A keynote speaker(s) is sometimes invited.

-5. Hands-on training (3-hour sessions) for faculty could be included.
+5. Hands-on training (3-hour sessions) for faculty are sometimes included.

 6. There should be collaborative presentations between faculty and IT staff based on course development projects.

-7. Key committees should be involved in planning and implementation of the event (Technology Committee, Online Advisory Group, Curriculum Committee, etc.).
+7. Key committees should be involved in planning and implementation of the event (Distance Education Advisory Committee, Curriculum Committee, etc.).

 8. Other community colleges should be invited.
 Do they have similar events?
-Could some collaboration occur?
+Can some collaboration occur?

 Scheduling

-2. The Faculty Academy has occurred after the semester has ended but before commencement (faculty are still on contract).
+2. The Faculty Academy has occurred after the semester has ended but before commencement (faculty are still on contract and recent teaching experiences are still fresh in their minds).

-3. A small committee could coordinate the proposals, scheduling, and logistics of the event.
-I would like to be a member of this group.
+3. A small committee should coordinate the proposals, scheduling, and logistics of the event (I enjoy being a member of this group).

 4. Session formats should be varied (50-minute roundtable discussion, 120-minute poster, 20-minute presentation, 20-minute demonstration, 50-minute panel presentation, 120-minute hands-on training, etc.).

-5. Some presentations by staff (IT, Student Services) would be appropriate but overall scheduling should emphasize faculty-led presentations focusing on instructional applications of technology.
+5. Some presentations by staff (IT, Student Services) are appropriate but overall scheduling should emphasize faculty-led presentations focusing on instructional applications of technology.

 Location